 Our condensed 2-Day Inca Trail Trek allows you to capture the very best of the Inca Trail and Machu Picchu.
 Enjoy a full day hike along the original-historical Inca Trail.
 Our six-hour hike will bring you into the Wiñay Wayna ruins and then through the Sun Gate for your first views of Machu Picchu.
 You will head down to Aguas Calientes for the evening and then enjoy a full-day tour of Machu Picchu on day two of this short Inca Trail Trek.

-• Meals: Breakfast, box snacks After an early breakfast, we begin the tour to Machu Picchu.
-We will start along the Inca trail that ends in Machu Picchu, one of the flat stones on the edge of cliffs in the highland jungle, that is well known as the Inca Bridge Trail.
-This is a fascinating walk where few people go and will take us about 35 minutes round trip.
-It is the best beginning we can offer for a tour around this magical complex.
-After the Inca Bridge, you will relax with at the best view point of the Citadel and our guide will start explaining the mystery of Machu Picchu.
-Following his discussion, your guide will lead you on a tour of the total complex for 2-3 hours.
-Following the guided tour you you will be provided a light box snack and have plenty of free time to explore Machu Picchu on your own or take the optional Huayna Picchu Mountain climb.
+We begin the tour to Machu Picchu.
+We will start by waking early and taking one of the first buses from Agaus Calientes to the Citadel of Machu Picchu, where we will be one of the first guests to enter, avoiding the crowds that arrive later in the day.
+After checkin in at the main gate, you will soon have the best view point of the Citadel and our guide will start explaining the mystery of Machu Picchu.
+Following his discussion, your guide will lead you on a tour of the total complex for 2 hours.
+Following the guided tour you you will be provided a light snack and have plenty of free time to explore Machu Picchu on your own or take the optional Huayna Picchu Mountain climb.
 Following your visit to Machu Picchu, a bus will transport you back to Aguas Calientes where you will have time to shop, prior to your return train departing to Cusco.
-You board the train at 4:30 pm to Poroy where the Guiding Peru van and driver are waiting to transport you back to your Cusco hotel, arriving at approximately 8:00 pm.
+You board the afternoon train to Ollantaytambo, where the Guiding Peru van and driver are waiting to transport you back to your Cusco hotel, arriving at approximately 7:00 pm.

 What’s Included in our 2-Day Inca Trail Trek to Machu Picchu

 • Expert English/Spanish speaking indigenous guides • Pre trek briefing with lead guide, 1 day prior to trek • Return transportation to your Cusco Hotel • Meals as indicated • Hiking Poles • Bus Aguas Calientes – Machu Picchu (round trip) • 2 Day Inca Trail Trek permits • Guided tour of Machu Picchu

-• Entrance ticket to Machu Picchu • Expedition Train Tickets • Bus from Machu Picchu to Aguas Calientes. • 1 night Hotel accommodations, Aguas Calientes • Dinner in Aguas Calientes at local restaurant
+• Entrance ticket to Machu Picchu • Expedition Train Tickets • 1 night Hotel accommodations, Aguas Calientes • Dinner in Aguas Calientes at local restaurant

 Suggested Packing List